|

 Heard It Through the Grapevine,” “Second That Emotion,”

-“Wait Til the Midnight Hour,” and Spencer Davis’ “Gimme Some
+“In the Midnight Hour,” and as counter-balance the Spencer Davis blasto profundo “Gimme Some

 Lovin.”
-It’s a movie admitting we haven’t but mildly curbed our drug
+It’s a movie admitting we boomers haven’t but mildly curbed drug

-cravings, cajoling us to do comfy things for one another, like drop illegal
+cravings, cajoling us to do comfy things for one another, like dropping illegal stock tips, dispensing joggers, providing babymaking services.
+Egalitarian mates with “fashionable” priorities and commitments, Kevin Kline and

-Glenn Close, as the only marrieds within the circle, start off a little shaky:
+Glenn Close, as the only marriage within the circle, start off a little shaky:

-bounce, left over from The Pirates of Penzance (given a nod when charging off to battle an intruder in the attic) and Close—well, she’s almost premonitory in her Bloomingdale frizz.
-However, they’re icons of egalitarianism,
+bounce from The Pirates of Penzance (given a nod when charging off with a tennis racket in hand to battle an intruder in the attic) and Close—well, she’s almost scary in her Bloomingdale’s frizz but eases up when giving goofyface approval to bed sharing.
+(If their “share”

-proved too much for some, but, in a limited way, it works as leftover from
+proved too much for some viewers, it works as hangover from

-the love-in 60s.
-It also works because sex functions as antidote for death:
+the love-in 60s; also works because sex functions as antidote for death:

-refreshing as a lawyer unapologetic about calling her clients scum and who,
+refreshing as a lawyer unapologetically calling her clients scum and,

-the middle-aged unmarrieds without the vicissitudes sprung from Women’s Lib,
+the middle-aged unmarrieds without the vicissitudes from Women’s Lib,

 getting loaded on Smirnoff and gazing at his own picture on the cover of